Bure Valley Railway

 The railway runs from Wroxham to Aylsham (9 mi) and is Norfolk's second longest heritage railway.
-It uses both steam and diesel locomotives.
+It uses both steam and diesel locomotives but has recently purchased a Battery Electric Locomotive to join the fleet.
 There are intermediate halts at Brampton, Buxton and Coltishall.
 There are 17 bridges, including a 105 ft-long girder bridge over the River Bure in Buxton with Lammas, and the Aylsham Bypass Tunnel under the A140 at Aylsham.

 The railway is listed as exempt from the UK Railways (Interoperability) Regulations 2000.

 History

 The railway is built on part of the trackbed of the East Norfolk Railway (ENR).
 The ENR started in 1877 when the East Norfolk Railway opened from Norwich to Cromer, with an extension from Wroxham to Aylsham in 1880.
 The western extension was planned by Edward Wilson & Co. in 1876, with the line being constructed by William Waddell at a cost of £44,000, initially employing 100 men, 10 horses and 43 waggons.

 The ENR was taken over by the Great Eastern Railway in 1882, although they had always held a controlling interest in the company, with the GER completing the line's extension to County School on the Norfolk Railway's line.
 The GER was amalgamated into the London & North Eastern Railway in 1923, and the railway was nationalised in 1948.

 On 15 September 1952 the passenger service stopped, and the line between Foulsham and Reepham was closed to all traffic, but the freight service continued on the remainder of the line.
 Buxton Lamas, as it was then known, closed for goods in 1964, and Aylsham and Coltishall in 1974.

 Freight trains continued to run over the line after this for two principal sources of traffic.
 From September 1960, the line west of Aylsham via Cawston and Reepham, which originally went to the junction at County School Station, instead turned south via a new curve at Themelthorpe to join a fragment of the old Midland and Great Northern system to reach Lenwade and Norwich City.

 Coal traffic continued to be carried from Norwich Thorpe via Aylsham to Norwich City There was also regular traffic from Lenwade in the form of concrete building components.

 This traffic ended in 1981 and the line through Aylsham formally closed on 6 January 1982.
 A weed-killing train ran in 1983 and track-lifting trains ran the following year.